devilry/devilry-django/docs/restful.rst

     :param orderby: Sort the result by this field.
 Must be one of:
         *id*, *is_open*, *status*, *points*, *scaled_points* or
         *active_deadline* (only if details is 1).
-        See :class:`devilry.core.models.AssignmentGroup` for documentation on
+        See :class:`devilry.apps.core.models.AssignmentGroup` for documentation on
         each of these fields.
     :param details: Add details?
 If 1, the result will contain the following additional fields: